 Asian Women's Shelter (AWS) was founded in 1988 to address the needs of women, children and transgender survivors of domestic violence and human trafficking, especially those who are immigrants and refugees.
 The survivors we work with every day embody the true meaning of courage, hope, and determination.
-They inspire our unrelenting commitment to end violence in our families, communities, and our world.
+They inspire our unrelenting commitment to end violence in our families, communities, and world.

 MISSION & VISION

 The mission of Asian Women's Shelter (AWS) is to eliminate domestic violence by promoting the social, economic and political self-determination of women.
 AWS is committed to every person's right to live in a violence-free home, and has a specific focus towards addressing the cultural and language needs of immigrant, refugee, and U.S.-born Asian women and their children.
 This perspective is reflected in the organization's broad strategy, which integrates culturally competent and language-accessible shelter services, educational programs, and community-based advocacy.